kevinlongboy/Market/README.md

 ##  ✅ Preview

 ### Favorites
-_Still deciding_
+_I always get that_

-Favorites will allow shoppers to create keep track of their favorite products by creating lists, then adding and/or removing products from their list.
+Favorites will allow shoppers to keep track of their favorite products by saving and/or removing products to a personal list.

 <br>
 <br>